-Schenectady Smart Transfer Early College High School is a grantfunded program which allows Schenectady City School District high school students the opportunity to earn an associate degree while completing their high school requirements.
+Schenectady Smart Transfer Early College High School is a grant-funded program which allows high school students the opportunity to earn an associate degree while completing their high school requirements.
 These students will then have the opportunity to transfer to a four-year institution to complete their bachelor's degrees.
-This program is funded by a grant for more than \$1 million from the New York State Education Department.
-Smart Transfer ECHS is a partnership among SUNY Schenectady, University at Albany, SUNY Delhi, and Schenectady High School.
+Funded by the New York State Education Department, Smart Transfer is a partnership between SUNY Schenectady and Schenectady High School.
 Students residing in the Schenectady City School District apply while in eighth grade and undergo a multi-stage application process to compete for selective admission.
 All Smart Transfer ECHS students participate in a rigorous six-week summer session at SUNY Schenectady all four years that they are in the program.
 Smart Transfer ECHS students will spend their first two years of high school full-time at Center City-SHS and their junior and senior years primarily at SUNY Schenectady.
-Modeled after existing Early College High Schools in the country, Schenectady Smart Transfer ECHS is one of two of its kind in the Capital Region.
-ST-ECHS students will graduate from both SUNY Schenectady with an associate degree or 60 college credits and from Schenectady High School with their diploma.
+Smart Transfer students will graduate from both SUNY Schenectady with an associate degree or 60 college credits and from Schenectady High School with their diploma.